slagdang/reverse_ecobeemux_175-00011-revD/README.md

 the same as the top but for negative voltages.
 The top is the G circuitry and the bottom is the Y circuitry.

-The left and right are divided by U1 and U2.
+The left and right side are divided by U1 and U2.
 The left half circuitry decodes the PEK signal and the right half generates ladder logic AC signals from the decoded states.

 Examining the top left quadrant, D1 rectifies the PEK signal so the positive-going